-Presented by Lone Wiggers, Partner, C.F.
+Lone Wiggers, Partner, C.F.
 Møller

 Through a series of projects and case studies, Wiggers will speak about future trends in hospital design and why evidence-based design and sustainability should be drivers into the future.
 She will discuss the effects daylight, silence, nature and art have on patients and their welfare, how healing is supported by the “force of the senses,” and how new technologies such as robots, electronic journals, tube postal service systems and voice-controlled patient facilities will support this design approach.
 Wiggers will talk about European projects such as the National Hospital and Akershus University Hospital in Norway; the emergency and infectious diseases unit at Skåne University Hospital in Sweden; and Aarhus University Hospital in Denmark.

 Design & Healthcare: Moving Beyond the Functionalist Model

 Corbett Lyon, Director, Lyons

 Hospitals, particularly in the latter part of the last century, have moved increasingly toward functionalist, medico-centric models where design was at best marginalized and at worst ignored in the pursuit of functionality and efficiency.
 We are now seeing a renewed worldwide interest in healthcare design, including its demonstrable benefits to the healing process.
 Design is now being re-embraced by architects and health professionals alike as a key element in health delivery thinking.
 In his talk, Lyon will explore the genealogy of the modern hospital and trace the evolving relationship between design and healthcare delivery, drawing on the new Lady Cilento Children’s Hospital in Brisbane and other recent examples of Australian healthcare design.

 Health Care Challenges in the Twenty-First Century